primodiumxyz/game-tools/README.md

 ## Description

-`mud-dev-tools` is a developer utility package designed to assist in building Ethereum applications with the MUD framework.
+`mud-game-tools` is a developer utility package designed to assist in building Ethereum applications with the MUD framework.
 This package streamlines the development process by offering a browser and specialized tabs: CheatcodesList and Editor, to interact with the onchain game state.

 ## Features